olmozavala/OWGIS_V2/README.md

 in the map as well as the look of the website by following the documentation at [owgis.org](http://owgis.org).

+## Mobile Interface
+The mobile interface for OWGIS_V2 can be triggered by deploying the project and accessing the above mentioned URL through the web browser of your Mobile Phone.

+To use the Mobile Interface as an installable Mobile App, refer the following process:

+Step 1: Install the latest Android SDK onto your machine (http://developer.android.com/sdk/index.html)

+Step 2: Download and install Titanium Studio (http://www.appcelerator.com/titanium/download-titanium/) (Sign-up for Free)
+	You will be prompted to select the location of Android SDK

+Step 3: Download the project OWGIS_Mob and import it in Titanium Studio

+Step 4: Configure the URL on which your OWGIS_V2 is running
+	Press Ctrl+Shift+R and type "app.js"
+	Change the URL within Titanium.UI.createWebView({ .. })

+Step 5: Connect your Android device in debug mode to the computer
+	Run the project by Right click > Run As	> (Select your device if connected)

 ## Community
 ## Authors